 If you have fled Ukraine due to the war or cannot return there due to the war, you can apply for temporary protection in Finland.
 You can be granted a residence permit quickly based on temporary protection.

-- citizens of Ukraine who are unable to return to Ukraine due to Russia’s invasion,
+- a citizen of Ukraine unable to return to Ukraine due to Russia’s invasion,

-- family members of the aforementioned if the family tie was formed in Ukraine before 24 February 2022.
+- a family member of the above, if the family tie was formed in Ukraine before 24 February 2022.

 After you have applied for temporary protection, you can live in a reception centre and use the services provided by the centre.
 You have the right to use the reception services even after your residence permit has been granted on the basis of temporary protection.

 The Finnish Immigration Service will send you the residence permit decision by post to the reception centre or to the address you indicated in your application.
 If you are granted a residence permit, you will also get a residence permit card.
 You will receive a decision on your application approximately two weeks after submitting the application.

 The web pages of the Finnish Immigration Service provide more information on applying for temporary protection.

 Finnish Immigration ServiceTemporary protectionLink redirects to another website